GHeier/FFirefly/README.md

 Ffirefly also provides a Python wrapper for running sequential calculations.

-The wrapper includes launchers and data extractors for each calculation type, making it easier to automate workflows and collect results at each step.
+The wrapper includes launchers and grep functions to read command line output.
 This is useful for parameter sweeps, such as calculating a phase diagram over many temperatures and chemical potentials.

 An example can be found in